6.Epistemology (iii) – Inference-How Do We Know What We Know?

 “God knows,” was the reply.

-In Dr. Fisch’s opinion, with seemingly only inferentially connected vocabulary at our disposal, humans are cursed only to know “how things are experienced by us,” not “how things stand in themselves.
+In Dr. Fisch’s opinion, with only inferentially connected vocabulary at our disposal, humans are seemingly cursed only to know “how things are experienced by us,” not “how things stand in themselves.

 (If you like this post, please like it on our Facebook page and share.
 Thank you.)